-Regulations for the recovery of game birds and game bird meat - Wildlife (Game) Regulations 2012
+New regulations for the recovery of game birds and game bird meat

+Wildlife (Game) Regulations 2012

-For responsible hunters, recovering and using the game they have harvested is standard practice and is all part of the experience of sourcing, harvesting and consuming wild game.
+For responsible hunters, recovering and using the game they have harvested is standard practice and is all part of the enjoyment of sourcing, harvesting and consuming wild game.

-However, irresponsible hunters who make no attempt to retrieve the game ducks they have hunted results in game wastage and poor animal welfare outcomes.
+However, irresponsible hunters make no attempt to retrieve the game ducks they have hunted resulting in game wastage and poor animal welfare outcomes.

-To ensure game birds are not wasted, the Wildlife (Game) Regulations 2012 include regulations that require hunters to immediately recover downed game birds after they are shot and to salvage at least the breast meat from harvested birds.
+To ensure game birds are not wasted, the Wildlife (Game) Regulations 2012 have been changed to include two new regulations that will require hunters to immediately recover downed game birds after they are shot and to salvage at least the breast meat from harvested birds.